-Some natural deodorants leave a residue on clothes and skin with heavy application that can last even after you shower.
-Solutions made with candelilla wax — a thin, smooth wax — tend to leave residue less than products made with beeswax — a thicker and stickier solution.
+Natural deodorants containing beeswax can leave a residue on clothes and skin — even after showering.
+However, solutions made with candelilla wax, a thin, smooth wax, tend to leave less residue than products made with beeswax.

 Baking soda is a highly effective deodorizer found in many natural deodorants.
-Too much baking soda can irritate the skin, causing rashes and redness.
+However, too much baking soda can irritate the skin, causing rashes and redness.
 If you have sensitive skin, be wary of natural deodorants that use baking soda as a primary ingredient.

 Read more: 7 Tips for Switching to Natural Deodorant

 Ingredients to Avoid in Natural Deodorants